 Kathy Callesto Kathy Callesto teaches in the Department of Architecture Technology at Erie Community College.
 She is a registered architect in New York State and specializes in beginning design instruction.

-Jim Cordes Jim Cordes, woodworking artisan-in-residence at the Roycroft, has been designing and crafting furniture for over 20 years and is one of the founding members of a new artisan guild, The Arts & Craftsmen Guild.
+Jim Cordes Jim Cordes, woodworking artisan-in-residence at the Roycroft Campus in East Aurora, NY, has been designing and crafting furniture for over 20 years.
+He is one of the founding members of The Arts & Craftsmen Guild.

 Steve Oubre Steve Oubre is the lead carpenter at the Darwin-Martin House, designed by Frank Lloyd Wright.
-Mr. Oubre has a solid reputation as a leading furniture craftsman in the region.
+Mr. Oubre is widely regarded as a leading cabinet maker and furniture craftsman in the region.